OpenRiskNet/home/openshift/README.md

 1. [Template deploy](template_deploy.md) - deploy a more relistic app from a built in or external template
 1. [Postgres database](create-postgres.md) - Deploy a postgres database
 1. [Keycloak for SSO](sso/README.md) - Deploy Keycloak for SSO
+1. [Get token from Keycloak](keycloak-get-token/README.md) - How to authenticate to Keycloak and get an access token
 1. [Django App using Keycloak](django_keycloak_example.md) - Set up Keycloak and a Django app that uses it for authentication
 1. [TLS for routes](certificates/README.md) - securing routes using TLS/HTTPS